thoroftroy/Eyum-TTRPG/Chapter 3 - Character Creation/3.2 Races/Races/Humanoid Races/Snerin.md

-- Height: 2'8 - 3'6
+Height: 2'8 - 3'6

-- Weight: 50 - 80 lbs
+Weight: 50 - 80 lbs

-- Lifespan: 300 - 500 years
+Lifespan: 300 - 500 years

-- Size: Small
+Size: Small

-- Speed: 25 ft
+Speed: 25 ft

-- Language: Dwarvish
+Language: Common, Dwarvish

-- Description: Snerin are stout, wide-bodied humanoids with dense gray skin, bulbous reflective eyes adapted to low light, and ridged scalps that run from brow to neck like carved stone.
-Their ears are small and tucked close to the head, while their noses are flat and practical.
-Snerin hands are thick-fingered and rough, with nails like chisels and palms used to steady tools against vibrating machinery.
-Their bodies are squat but powerful, with an almost mechanical grace, every movement efficient and precise.
-They often wear utility belts, reinforced leathers, or armor integrated with mechanical enhancements, and their clothing tends to be function-first and heavily layered.

-- Culture: Snerin culture is built deep into the earth and deeper into tradition.
-Suspicious of the surface and its unpredictable peoples, Snerin form tightly insulated communities in volcanic tunnels, obsidian mines, or ancient subterranean ruins.
-Their greatest values are knowledge, function, and endurance, measured in blueprints, working machines, and tools that outlive their makers.
-They pass down stories through oral epics sung during labor, encoding wisdom and warnings in every stanza.
-Outsiders are tolerated but rarely trusted, and every word from a stranger is weighed against long-established logic.
-Snerin believe true worth is proven through action and craft, not charisma or appearance.
-To them, a life well-lived is one that leaves behind something useful, beautiful, and enduring.
-Magic, when used, is often woven into tools or machines, always practical, rarely flashy.

-- Other: Advantage on saving throws against charm effects.
-Can see in complete darkness up to 60 ft with no penalty.
-They must make a constitution save or get blinded after entering bright light for a round.
+Description: Snerin are squat, wide bodied humanoids built like press frames.
+Skin is dense gray, matte in bright light, almost stone polished in low light.
+Eyes are bulbous and mirror dark, adapted to drink detail from gloom.
+Their scalps carry ridges from brow to nape like carved strakes, ears lie tight to the skull, noses stay flat and practical.
+Hands are thick fingered with chisel like nails, palms calloused where tools kick and vibrate.
+They move with an efficient, mechanical grace, steps placed to waste nothing, shoulders and elbows angling to keep leverage clean.
+Dress is function first, layered work leathers, reinforced aprons, utility belts heavy with bit sets, calipers, and greasecloths, and many integrate small mechanical assists into armor plates, spring braces at knees or shock straps at wrists.

+Culture: Snerin build deep and think deeper.
+They favor volcanic tunnels, obsidian seams, and ruin strata where the world’s heat and pressure can be measured and used.
+Communities are insulated, not cruel, but cautious, the surface and its changeable peoples are variables to be contained.
+Value is proved in blueprints that hold, machines that start every time, tools that outlive their makers.
+Songs carry memory, long work chants and epics timed to the stroke rate of hammers and drills, each verse encoding a caution or a fix.
+Outsiders are tolerated at arm’s length, every claim weighed against tested logic, every bargain checked twice.
+To a Snerin, worth is what you leave behind, useful, beautiful, and enduring.
+Magic is a means, woven into instruments and rigs, never flash when a fixture will do.

+Other:
+- Umbral Optics: You see normally in complete darkness out to 60 ft (This is not darkvision, you can see in full color).
+- Lightshock: When you enter bright light from dim light or darkness, make a CON save, DC 12 + Proficiency Bonus + CON mod.
+On a failure you are blinded until the end of your next turn.
+- Stubborn Mind: You have advantage on saving throws against charm effects.
+- Anchored Build: You have advantage on checks and saving throws to resist being shoved, knocked prone, or forcibly moved.

-- Positive Affinities: Earth, Craft, Physical
+Positive Affinities: Earth, Craft, Physical

-- Neutral Affinities: Fire, Utility
+Neutral Affinities: Fire, Utility

-- Negative Affinities: Water, Air, Creation
+Negative Affinities: Water, Air, Creation

-- Bonuses: +2 int, +2 con, -2 dex
+Bonuses: +2 INT, +2
+3CON, -2 DEX